 But wait.
 There’s more!

-In addition to the various processes listed above, increased consumption of sugar can lead to and/or cause the following diseases:
+In addition to the various processes listed above, increased consumption can lead to and/or cause the following diseases:

 - Kidney Disease